 However, while you can never fully rid your rental from allergens, the cleaning tips you’ll find below will ensure that your encounters with these unpleasant guests will be few and far between.
 Is choosing tenants the right thing or better prepare the rental instead?

-According to cleaning professionals Workever, there is a solution.
-So, arm yourself with all cleaning essentials, because this battle is not over yet!
+So, arm yourself with all the cleaning essentials, because this battle is not over yet!

 Wipe away the dust and its itsy-bitsy inhabitants

 Dust is your number one enemy with allergies.
 It is the domain of countless dust mites – small, spider-like creatures that are invisible to the human eye, and whose shed skin and faeces are the bane of almost allergy sufferers.